VILLAGE OF RIDGEWOOD

 o Initial public comment - generally occurs at the beginning of a Council Work Session (discussed above) and at a Public meeting after the approval of bills and minutes.
 In order to allow the Council to undertake and complete the business of the meeting, this initial public comment session at the beginning of the Council meeting is limited to 40 minutes, with each speaker given three minutes to speak.
 Presently, up to ten in-person attendees at the meeting may speak first, at which point, remote attendees are given an opportunity to speak.
 If time allows, additional in-person attendees may have an opportunity to speak, until the 40-minute limit has been reached.
 The Presiding Officer in his/her discretion may extend the initial public comment.

 o Public comment at the end of Council meetings – this occurs after the Council has conducted the business of the meeting.
-Speakers are given five minutes to speak at this session, with no overall time limit.
+Speakers are given three minutes to speak at this session, with no overall time limit.
 This public comment session is open to both in-person and remote participants.
 The Council tries to adjourn the meetings no later than 11:00 p.m. and may extend beyond that hour, depending on the circumstances of the Agenda and the number of persons desiring to speak.

 o Ordinance Second Reading – this is a third opportunity to speak at a Council meeting, but is limited to discussing the content of the Ordinance under consideration.
 As discussed above, when an Ordinance is introduced, it is thereafter scheduled for a “public hearing” at the second reading of that Ordinance.
 Comments must pertain only to the Ordinance and may proceed for five minutes per person, with no overall time limit for the public hearing on the Ordinance.
 During this public comment session, a person who has already spoken on the Ordinance may speak again, provided he or she is not repetitive and only after everyone else who wishes to speak has had the opportunity to do so.
 Both in-person and those on remote access may comment during the Public Hearing of an ordinance.